Houttuynia Cordata is all the rage in Korean skincare in 2023. Its claim to fame is delivering immaculate glass skin.

-Houttuynia cordata is a flowering plant with many common names, such as fish mint, fish leaf, fishwort, Heartleaf houttuynia, rainbow plant, chameleon plant, dokudami, or Chinese lizard tail.
-In skin care, it is also referred to as Heartleaf.
+Heartleaf, or Houttuynia Cordata, is a flowering plant indigenous to Southeast Asia belonging to the Saururaceae family.
+Houttuynia cordata has many common names, such as fish mint, fish leaf, fishwort, Heartleaf houttuynia, rainbow plant, chameleon plant, dokudami, or Chinese lizard tail.
+In skin care, it is often referred to as Heartleaf.

 It is native to Southeast Asia, including Japan, China, and Vietnam, but it has also been naturalized in North America.
 It is mainly found in moist and shady locations and is known for its medicinal properties and distinctive aroma.

 Houttuynia Cordata’s Uses

 While you can consume Heartleaf as a vegetable, the plant has also been an elixir in traditional medicine for years.
 Heartleaf has been used extensively to treat various ailments, including high blood sugar, cholera, and deficiencies.

 Doing specific research on the chemical composition of this plant, I read that Houttuynia Cordata is a super-active ingredient with many functions for the skin.

 The main active constituents in Heartleaf are called flavonoids.
 In particular, polyphenolic flavonoids are the four main types in Heartleaf: Quercetin, Quercitrin, Hyperoside, and Rutin.
 These compounds all exhibit similar properties of being anti-inflammatory, antioxidant, antiviral, antitumor, antiallergic, and antibacterial.

 Due to its health benefits, Houttuynia cordata is studied both in Western medicine and in traditional Asian medicines, with promising benefits for constipation, hyperglycemia, pneumonia, antidote, inflammation, oral care, syphilis, abscess, paralysis, and gynecological diseases.